coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/coq/coq/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/coq/coq.8.14.1/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>The Coq proof assistant provides a formal language to writenmathematical definitions, executable algorithms, and theorems, togethernwith an environment for semi-interactive development of machine-checkednproofs.
-Typical applications include the certification of properties of programmingnlanguages (e.g., the CompCert compiler certification project and thenBedrock verified low-level programming library), the formalization ofnmathematics (e.g., the full formalization of the Feit-Thompson theoremnand homotopy type theory) and teaching.</dd>
+    <dt><b>description</b></dt><dd>The Coq proof assistant provides a formal language to write<br>mathematical definitions, executable algorithms, and theorems, together<br>with an environment for semi-interactive development of machine-checked<br>proofs.
+Typical applications include the certification of properties of programming<br>languages (e.g., the CompCert compiler certification project and the<br>Bedrock verified low-level programming library), the formalization of<br>mathematics (e.g., the full formalization of the Feit-Thompson theorem<br>and homotopy type theory) and teaching.</dd>
   </dl>
 </details>

 <br>

-## **Coq Platform 2022.01.0 with Coq 8.14.1 "IDE level"**
+## **Coq Platform 2022.03.0 with Coq 8.14.1 "IDE level"**

 The **IDE level** adds an interactive development environment to the **base level**.